Department Resources

 Court assignments are given by the Floyd County Clerk each morning for new arrest.
 This information is posted in the Floyd County Court house on TV monitors.
 Any individual arrested will always attend court on the following business day.

-The Floyd county Sheriff’s Department in partnership with the Floyd County Clerk’s Office accepts court cash bond payments after hours and on weekends and holidays.
-The Sheriff’s Department will only accept these payments when the Floyd County Clerk’s office is closed.
+The Floyd county Sheriff’s Office in partnership with the Floyd County Clerk’s Office accepts court cash bond payments after hours and on weekends and holidays.
+The Sheriff’s Office will only accept these payments when the Floyd County Clerk’s office is closed.

 Full Amount must be paid to Clerk’s Office or the Floyd County Sheriff.